t-spar/mini-crossword-stats/README.md

-# sinakhalili.com
+# Mini Crossword Stats

 Hello!
 Welcome to my website repo.
 It's created with next.js and deployed on Vercel.
-The blog posts and notes are just `.md` files in the `posts` and `notes` directories.

-It uses supabase for things that need database, like the crossword stuff.
+It uses supabase for things that need a database.
-Feel free to take, modify, read, and re-use whatever you see fit.

 ## Getting Started

 You need all the classics: [yarn](https://yarnpkg.com/), [node](https://nodejs.org/en/), [git](https://git-scm.com/), [docker](https://www.docker.com/).
 The friends that always come out to play.

 Clone the repo and install the dependencies with `yarn`